alifzwan/web3Lab/README.md

     <img width="500" src="https://github.com/alifzwan/web3Lab/assets/63784108/2c449642-5160-45c1-a691-d2aa31d36b12">
 </p>

+## 3. Error During Deployment

+You may come across some error during your deployment and that's okay.
+Try find a way to solve it.

+**TRY THIS WAY OF THINKING**

+For example, some of you may have some error stating **insufficient balance** to deploy your Smart Contract.

+**Problem:**
+- Insufficient balance

+How we gonna solve it?

+**Solution:**
+- Add more fund to your wallet. **OR**

+- Reduce complexity of your Smart Contract

+The more complex your Smart Contract, the more **gas** it required to deploy.

-## 3. Verify Your Deployment On Ethereum Explorer
+## 4. Verify Your Deployment On Ethereum Explorer

 ### What Is Ethereum Explorer?